 Trupa Trupa are Grzegorz Kwiatkowski, Tomek Pawluczuk, Wojtek Juchniewicz and Rafał Wojczal.
-In 2015 the Band released „Headache" – a critically acclaimed album released on CD and cassette by the British label Blue Tapes and X-Ray Records (Jute Gyte, Tashi Dorji, Mats Gustafsson, Katie Gately).
-In 2016, "Headache Remastered" was re-released on vinyl and CD by the French label Ici d'ailleurs (Yann Tiersen, Matt Elliott/The Third Eye Foundation and Stefan Wesołowski).
+In 2015 the band released „Headache" – a critically acclaimed album released on CD and cassette by a British label Blue Tapes and X-Ray Records (Jute Gyte, Tashi Dorji, Mats Gustafsson, Katie Gately).
+In 2016, "Headache Remastered" was re-released on vinyl and CD by a French label Ici d'ailleurs (Yann Tiersen, Matt Elliott/The Third Eye Foundation and Stefan Wesołowski).
 The band’s newest album "Jolly New Songs" was released on the 27th of October as a result of an international collaboration of Ici d’ailleurs along with Blue Tapes and X-Ray Records.
+On the 8th of August 2018 Jolly New Songs was also released by a Japanese label Moorworks (Unknown Mortal Orchestra, Clap Your Hands Say Yeah, Rainer Maria).